 Drones are becoming more popular, and technology is improving rapidly.
 Many drones can now be used to follow you around using the Follow Me feature.

 This feature is not available on all drones.
 You might be curious if the DJI Mini 2 Follow Me mode exists.

 The DJI Mini 2 doesn’t have the Follow Me mode like other DJI high-end drones.
-To keep it small, compact, and limit the weight to 250 grams, DJI has removed many sensors including ones used to enable the Follow Me mode.
+To keep it small and compact and limit the weight to 250 grams, DJI has removed many sensors, including ones used to enable the Follow Me mode.

-The DJI Mavic Mini 2 does not have a Follow Me feature but it is still a really great starter drone.
-Especially with the take-off weight limited at 250grams, you don’t have to register it with the FAA and can fly out of the box.
+The DJI Mavic Mini 2 does not have a Follow Me feature but is still a really great starter drone.
+Especially with the take-off weight limited to 250grams, you don’t have to register it with the FAA and can fly out of the box.

 Why DJI Mini 2 does not have Follow Me feature?

 The Follow Me feature requires extra obstacle avoidance sensors to execute the function safely.
 Extra sensors mean extra weight.

 So, to keep the drone under the FAA weight limit of 250 grams and exempt it from mandatory registration, the DJI design team has stripped away any hardware that is not necessary to achieve the weight limit.